 As program investments are made, practitioners need technical assistance to learn how to build programs and adapt programs from an equity lens.
-As programs are grown, launched and reengineered as a result of Strong Workforce investments, practitioners need new models and guidance on how to put equity at the center of these changes.
-Increasing participation and outcomes of nontraditional, underrepresented, and special populations will dramatically increase Strong Workforce metrics and improve colleges' measures in the new funding formula.
+As programs are grown, launched and re-engineered as a result of Strong Workforce, CTEIG investments, practitioners need new models and guidance on how to put equity at the center of these changes.
+Increasing participation and outcomes of nontraditional, underrepresented, and special populations will dramatically increase Strong Workforce metrics, Perkins 5 data and accountability, and improve secondary and post-secondary measures.

-Current CC's supporting Equity Initiatives missions unintentionally excludes underrepresented, nontraditional, and special population students with the exception of the Student-Centered Funding formula.
+Current secondary and post-secondary supporting equity Initiatives missions unintentionally excludes programmatic and institutional inequity and focus their equity lens on resources and support for underrepresented, nontraditional, and special population students with the exception of the Student-Centered Funding formula.
 The Student-Centered Funding Formula focuses on districts serving low income students, but not all underrepresented, nontraditional, and special population students are low income.
 This perpetuates the deficit thinking and creates student narratives fixated on factors that identify students as "at risk", or disadvantage".

 - Student Support and Success Student Equity Increase access, course completion, ESL and basic skills completion, degrees, certificates and transfer for all students as measured by success indicators - Student Centered Funding Formula Adopted in the 2018-19 state budget is a new way to allocate funding to community college districts.
-The formula supports access through enrollment- based funding, student equity by targeting funds to districts serving low income students, and student success - Guided Pathways A student centered approach that can dramatically increase the number of students earning community college credentials, while closing equity gaps.
-Rather than work with a subset of students, guided pathways are a college-wide undertaking that provides a framework for integrating California-based initiatives such as SSSP, Equity, Basic Skills Transformation, the Strong Workforce Program, and California College Promise. - Vision for Success Help facilitate collaboration, accelerate innovation, and increase system- wide resources through a variety of ways, including entrepreneurial programs, philanthropy, and state and federal grants and contracts.
-As we near the midpoint of
+The formula supports access through enrollment- based funding, student equity by targeting funds to districts serving low income students, and student success - Guided Pathways A student- centered approach that can dramatically increase the number of students earning community college credentials, while closing equity gaps.
+Rather than work with a subset of students, guided pathways are a college-wide undertaking that provides a framework for integrating California-based initiatives such as SSSP, Equity, Basic Skills Transformation, the Strong Workforce Program, and California College Promise.

-- our second decade, we are focused on providing centralized support and enhancing our ability to respond quickly to the needs of the system. - Institutional Effectiveness Partnership Initiative (IEPI) Both in-person workshops and broadcast webinars across all seven California regions.
+- Vision for Success Help facilitate collaboration, accelerate innovation, and increase systemwide resources through a variety of ways, including entrepreneurial programs, philanthropy, and state and federal grants and contracts.
+As we near the midpoint of our second decade, we are focused on providing centralized support and enhancing our ability to respond quickly to the needs of the system. - Institutional Effectiveness Partnership Initiative (IEPI) Both in-person workshops and broadcast webinars across all seven California regions.
 IEPI strives to provide learning opportunities that will help colleges/district s in their efforts to support and advance toward the Vision for Success goals.

 We propose training a team of regionally-based technical assistance equity providers with expertise in K-12, adult education and community college nontraditional, underrepresented and special population data analysis and programming.
-These would be practitioners themselves in the field who can go to sites and work directly with schools and colleges to support program improvements.
+These would be practitioners themselves in the field who can go to sites and work directly with schools and colleges to support program improvements and institutional systemic transformation.
 They would bring program models, planning tools, coaching techniques and evaluation experience centered on asset thinking in support of student outcomes.